 You should also consider the possibility that your business is losing productivity due to managerial shortcomings from your higher-ups.
 If you look at your business’ management style with an external perspective, what would you see?
 Would it be a place that trains employees properly?
 Do you provide helpful feedback and have realistic work expectations?
 If you fail any aspect of this, there’s a very real chance that your employees aren’t the ones at fault here–you are.

 Thankfully, this is easy enough to fix.
 All it takes is a bit of solid communication with your employees.
 Make sure that they are always welcome to discuss any potential issues they might have with your management style.
 This can also help you make sure that you’re providing enough guidance for particular tasks.
 It’s important to remember that you might be the leader, but you’re all on the same team–be sure they know this.

 One of the easiest ways to make sure your employees get the least amount of work done is to give them technology solutions that simply don’t work for them.
 After all, employees are only as effective as the tools they use.
 If you want your employees to be as productive as possible, you need to make sure they have the equipment needed to do their jobs.

 Emerald City Solutions can help your business get the most out of its technology, and by extension, your employees.
-To learn more, reach out to us at (206) 340-1616.
+To learn more contact us today.